tomunizua/summative_bananaguard/dataset/README.roboflow.txt

 Segment - v1 2024-09-29 11:33pm
 ==============================

-This dataset was exported via roboflow.com on September 29, 2024 at 11:35 PM GMT
+This dataset was exported via roboflow.com on February 21, 2025 at 7:11 PM GMT

 Roboflow is an end-to-end computer vision platform that helps you
 * collaborate with your team on computer vision projects